 Pages of a Coffee Shop Website

-So to start off the conversation, here are the pages you’ll want to likely include:
+So here are the pages you’ll want to likely include:

 - Home Page

 - Our Story (About Us)